rcos/rcos-handbook/docs/grading/rubric.md

 On the other hand, students may be penalized, depending on the severity of the offense, for violating the Code of Conduct.
 These penalties are given at faculty discretion and may range from a small attendance penalty to an F in the course.
 Please review the [Code of Conduct](community/CODE_OF_CONDUCT.md) as well as our [Bylaws](community/bylaws.md) for more detailed information.

+# Grading Rubric for Mentors

+Mentors have a unique responsibility within RCOS.
+As a mentor you are expected to run a small group, be familiar with all the projects in your group, fill out evaluations, provide guidance and technical support to projects in your group, and to regularly attend mentor meetings.
+Additionally, you are expected to help us plan and execute external events such as code jams, bonus sessions, and our weekly coding open houses.
+Because of this added responsiblity, you are given more leeway on the open source contributions as well as other rubric items above.